International organization: Terminology

-Scottish law professor James Lorimer has been credited with coining the term "international organization" in a 1871 article in the Revue de Droit International et de Legislation Compare.
-Lorimer use the term frequently in his two-volume Institutes of the Law of Nations (1883, 1884).
+Scottish law professor James Lorimer is credited with coining the term "international organization" in an 1871 article in the Revue de Droit International et de Legislation Compare.
+Lorimer used the term frequently in his 2-volume Institutes of the Law of Nations (1883, 1884).
 Other early uses of the term were by law professor Walther Schucking in works published in 1907, 1908 and 1909, and by political science professor Paul S. Reinsch in 1911.
 In 1935, Pitman B. Potter defined international organization as "an association or union of nations established or recognized by them for the purpose of realizing a common end".
 He distinguished between bilateral and multilateral organizations on one end and customary or conventional organizations on the other end.
 In his 1922 book An Introduction to the Study of International Organization, Potter argued that international organization was distinct from "international intercourse" (all relations between states), "international law" (which lacks enforcement) and world government.

 International Organizations are sometimes referred to as intergovernmental organizations (IGOs), to clarify the distinction from international non-governmental organizations (INGOs), which are non-governmental organizations (NGOs) that operate internationally.
-These include international nonprofit organizations such as the World Organization of the Scout Movement, International Committee of the Red Cross and Médecins Sans Frontières, as well as lobby groups that represent the interests of multinational corporations.
+These include international nonprofit organizations such as the World Organization of the Scout Movement, International Committee of the Red Cross (ICRC), and Médecins Sans Frontières, as well as lobby groups that represent the interests of multinational corporations.

 IGOs are established by a treaty that acts as a charter creating the group.
 Treaties are formed when lawful representatives (governments) of several states go through a ratification process, providing the IGO with an international legal personality.
 Intergovernmental organizations are an important aspect of public international law.

 Intergovernmental organizations in a legal sense should be distinguished from simple groupings or coalitions of states, such as the G7 or the Quartet.
 Such groups or associations have not been founded by a constituent document and exist only as task groups.
 Intergovernmental organizations must also be distinguished from treaties.
 Many treaties (such as the North American Free Trade Agreement, or the General Agreement on Tariffs and Trade before the establishment of the World Trade Organization) do not establish an independent secretariat and instead rely on the parties for their administration, for example by setting up a joint committee.
 Other treaties have established an administrative apparatus which was not deemed to have been granted binding legal authority.
 The broader concept wherein relations among three or more states are organized according to certain principles they hold in common is multilateralism.